Some links on this page are affiliate links. We may earn a small commission if you book through them, at no extra cost to you.

 Weekday hours run 9am to 1am, with 2am closing on Fridays and Saturdays.
-Reservations are worth booking for weekends, especially if you want a dome.
-The venue is wheelchair accessible and has a kids area.
-There's a free parking lot on site, which is unusual along this stretch of coast.
+Reservations are worth making for weekends, especially if you want a dome.

 Prices sit at €€, moderate for a beachfront restaurant with table service in Málaga.
 Sunbed hire comes on top of food and drink costs.
 The venue accepts credit and debit cards plus NFC payments.